DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 When you have qualified teacher status, you will be able to apply for paid teaching jobs in all schools in England.

-<a href="https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#job" class="button">Learn more about about your first teaching job in England</a>
+<a href="https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#job" class="button">Learn more about your first teaching job in England</a>

 <a href="https://teaching-vacancies.service.gov.uk/" class="button">Search Teaching Vacancies to see what teaching jobs are available</a>